Objective of the Program

 Students participate in noon-hour seminars throughout the summer.
 They explore diverse research-related issues and challenges such as manuscript and grant preparation, experimental design, laboratory record-keeping, presentation skills, and ethics of research.

 Students will present their research at the Boehringer Ingelheim Veterinary Scholars Symposium.
-For Summer 2023, the symposium will be held from August 3-6, 2023 in San Juan, Puerto Rico.
+For Summer 2024, the symposium will be held from August 8-10, 2024 in St. Paul, Minnesota.
 Travel will be paid for.

-A field trip will be scheduled druing the summer research period.
+A field trip will be scheduled during the summer research period.

 Questions about the BIVSP Program?
 Contact Program Director Dr. Susan Tornquist or Dr. Lacy Kamm.